weilong321/weilong321/README.md

 ## Hi!!
 #### Welcome to my GitHub :DD
-> - My name is Matthew and I'm currently undergoing a Bachelor's of Business majoring in Finance and Computer Science.
+> - My name is Matthew and I'm currently undergoing a Bachelor's of Commerce majoring in Finance and Computer Science.
 > - Not going to lie, I much more enjoy the computer science part as I really lose myself in time working on coding assignments and doing little side projects with the coding I have learnt.
 > - I am proficient in Python, R and Java.
 ***